dmytro/capistrano-recipes/README.md

 - base.rb - this file is required.
 It sets some common methods used in other recipes.

+- nginx_monit.rb - Recipe to restart Nginx on systems with Monit

 - apache_unicorn.rb - Create virtual host for Apache with Unicorn
   - **Templates**
       - templates/apache_unicorn_modules.json.erb